sumitarora/redux-segment/README.md

 *options \<Object\>* – A map of [common fields](https://segment.com/docs/spec/common/#structure).
-This can be used to selectively enable or disable certain intergrations or set `anonymousId` or `userId` on an ad-hoc basis.
+This can be used to selectively enable or disable certain integrations or set `anonymousId` or `userId` on an ad-hoc basis.